monkeydioude/hako-back/README.md

 でも、バックです

 Makefile commands:
-- `make run` to start all servers
+- `make start` to start all servers
 - `make stop` (currently just kills everything 💀) to stop all servers
+- `make restart` to restart all servers
+- `make build` to build all servers
+- `make all` to stop, rebuild then start all servers

 Servers List:
 - `viewfile` (:8880) is a server made for viewing uploaded file